russelldb/bigsets/doc/bigsets-design.md

 #### 6.3.2 Set Tombstone

-How or why this key exists is covered in [Hand Off](#handoff) below.
-Its purpose is to store a `bigset_clock` that describes all the events a vnode may have on disk, that it should remove.
-It has a part to play in [compaction](#compaction) and also in [reads](#read).
+In leveldb deletes are writes.
+Engel's idea was that rather than issuing a delete for a key we could write our own tombstone for that key and have level compact it out.
+With the way we do Hand Off (see [Hand Off](#handoff) below) a general tombstone for dots in the whole set was needed.
+This `set-tombstone` has many uses.
+It contains some compact causal information in a `bigset_clock` that describes all the events a vnode may have on disk, that it should remove.
+It has a part to play in [compaction](#compaction), [writes](#writes), and also in [reads](#read).
 It maybe a way to do efficient whole set deletes.
 It is very much like the clock key.
 Each actor has their own, and only uses their own, and only reads and writes their own.
-It is a binary that is made up of the set name, the special key designation character `d` (for `c` < `d` < `e`) and the actor name.
+The key is a binary that is made up of the set name, the special key designation character `d` (for `c` < `d` < `e`) and the actor name.

     <<SetNameLength:32/little-unsigned-integer,
       SetName:SetNameLength/binary,
       $d:1/binary,
       ActorName/binary>>

-Eventually (in the "eventual consistency" sense of the word) this key is empty/does not exist.
-After a compaction "consumes" this tombstone it is discarded (unless a new one, from a hand off, is created in the mean time.
-You see "eventually".)

 #### 6.3.2.
 Element Keys

 An element or member of the set is a client provided opaque binary.
-When an element is added to the set or removed from the set, a key is written.
-This means there maybe more keys in the set than elements.
-This also means that there are temporary tombstones in the set, we'll look at this more later.
+When an element is added to the set a key is written.
+When an element is removed from the set some dots are added to the `set-tombstone`.
+This means there maybe more keys in on disk than elements in the set.
+This also means that there are temporarily keys to ignore in the set, we'll look at this more later in [reads](#read).

-An element key is a binary made up of the Set name, a special key designation character `e` that means `element key`, the element, the actor that coordinated the insert/remove, the actor's event counter for the insert/remove event which together make a _dot_ for the insert, (and yes, we increment the clock for removes), and a special tombstone designation character `a` or `r` that denotes if the operation is an add or a remove.
+An element key is a binary made up of the Set name, a special key designation character `e` that means `element key`, the element, the actor that coordinated the insert/remove, and the actor's event counter for the insert event which together make a _dot_ for the insert.

     <<SetNameLength:32/little-unsigned-integer,
       SetName:SetNameLength/binary,